Marijuana, also known as cannabis or weed, can be addictive.

 • Legal troubles and financial strain.

 While marijuana addiction might not be as severe as addiction to certain other substances, it can still have a significant impact on an individual’s life.
-Seeking professional help and support can aid in managing addiction and mitigating its effects on various aspects of life.
+Seeking professional help and support can aid in managing addiction and mitigating the side effects of marijuana use on various aspects of life.

 Treatment for marijuana addiction often involves various specialized programs to aid recovery.

-At Beach House, we provide effective treatment options for marijuana use, including:
+At Beach House, we provide effective treatment options, including:

-• Partial Hospitalization Program (PHP): Offering flexibility, PHP allows individuals to stay home while attending treatment sessions daily, providing comprehensive support between inpatient and outpatient care.
+• Partial Hospitalization Program (PHP): This flexible program allows individuals to stay home while attending treatment sessions daily and provides comprehensive support between inpatient and outpatient care.

 • Dual Diagnosis Care: Tailored for those facing both addiction and mental health issues, this program offers simultaneous treatment for comprehensive care.

-Each program offers unique support and treatments tailored to address different aspects of addiction and promote successful recovery from marijuana addiction.
-We also provide continuing care to help you maintain long-term sobriety.
+Each program offers unique support and marijuana addiction treatment programs tailored to address different aspects of addiction and promote successful recovery.
+Our marijuana rehab center also provides continuing care to help you maintain long-term sobriety.

 When someone stops using marijuana, their body goes through a detox process.
 This means the body gets rid of the drug and gets used to not having it.
 For marijuana, the withdrawal symptoms usually start a few days after stopping and can last a couple of weeks.